Yuhsuant1994/DataScienceTechInstitute/Hadoop/readme.md

 1. Write data:

  * client writes **WAL** to HDFS
- * It would go to the Memcache (Region server in memory)
+ * It would go to the MemStore (Region server in memory)
  * Then it would be flash to HDFS HFile

 2. Insert Data: put in the table on row key